Organizational Behaviour (ORGB) 326

 - Lesson 8: Organizational Conflict, Power, and Politics

-Credit activities for ORGB 326 consist of three assignments and a final examination.
-Your final grade is determined by a weighted average of the grades you receive on these activities.
-To receive credit for this course, you must receive a grade of D (50 percent) or better on the final examination and an overall course grade of at least D (50 percent).
+Your final grade for ORGB 326 is determined by a weighted average of the grades you receive on three written assignments and your Final Examination.
+To receive credit for this course, you must receive an alpha grade of “D” (50 percent) or better on the examination, and an overall course grade of at least a “D” (50 percent).
 The following chart summarizes the evaluation activities:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.